Стратегии на образователната и научната политика

 The growing feeling of insecurity

 More than two thirds of the surveyed students indicated that one new thing was their feeling of insecurity.
 A basic reason for this is the restructuring of their daily lives, of the activities they perform and the pace of these activities.
 Every change in already established stereotypes, even in the daily schedule and of the established structures of everyday life, creates a relative degree of instability and unpredictability as to the results of activities.
 The feelings of insecurity and fear grow additionally due to ignorance and anxiety with respect to the pandemic, the new CORONA strains, uncertainty about the eventual long-term consequences of the vaccine, etc. Diverging information about the disease and its consequences also increases stress.
 According to the surveyed students, the lack of trust in institutions is one of the marks of insecurity.
 With so much information pouring in, it is hard for them to discover what is true and who to trust, for instance, as concerns the variant of COVID, the vaccines, the treatment, the prophylactics of the disease, etc. The feeling of insecurity resulting from the pandemic was present among nearly all the surveyed students.
 To illustrate this, we will present some of the answers to our questions: “I was living more calmly before, there were no restrictions on anything, there was none of this fear of the virus.” (man, aged 21); “I am constantly tormented by the fear of falling sick, and if so, whether the worst might not happen” (woman, aged 23); “I am afraid for my close ones and for my own life.
 Every day on the news, they announce the number of the dead and more and more sick people.
-This is a stress and frightens me” (woman, aged 24); “The panic and fear that accumulates is enormous” (man, aged 20); “People started fearing one another and guarding themselves from one another, which is a pitiful thing to see, because even without COVID, we were not a very helpful society, and now, not at all” (man, aged 20); “The new normal is seeing people everywhere wearing masks and gloves, people who are scared sti, stressed out and frightened” (man, aged 24).
+This is a stress and frightens me” (woman, aged 24); “The panic and fear that accumulates is enormous” (man, aged 20); “People started fearing one another and guarding themselves from one another, which is a pitiful thing to see, because even without COVID, we were not a very helpful society, and now, not at all” (man, aged 20); “The new normal is seeing people everywhere wearing masks and gloves, people who are scared stiff, stressed out and frightened” (man, aged 24).

 Reconsidering values